-I’ve worked in offices where mugs were just dumped in bowl of lukewarm soapy water and left to ‘soak’ overnight.
-Your first morning cuppa would have the unmistakeable ‘tang’ of industrial washing up liquid and probably a colleague’s lipstick.
+I’ve worked in offices where mugs were just dumped in a bowl of lukewarm soapy water and left to ‘soak’ overnight.
+The first cuppa of the morning would have the unmistakeable ‘tang’ of industrial washing up liquid and probably a colleague’s lipstick.
 Washing your own cup (even taking it home!) is a good idea.

 And let’s not even think about the microwave.
 The same people who are toilet flush-averse seem to struggle with the idea that covering food means no baked bean or pasta sauce explosion.
 Yeuch.

 Lots of businesses these days train staff in-house to take on vital roles such as first-aiders and fire wardens.
 There is also a growing need for workplace health & safety experts, ideally located in-house as part of the management team so that the working conditions of the staff can be consistently monitored and adapted as the business grows.